emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 <img src="https://i.imgur.com/3xsqQme.gif" />

-To rest the view, simply open another file then go back to our `SignInView` file as show above.
+To reset the view, simply open another file and then go back to our `SignInView` file as shown above.

 The last thing we need to do is update our `EmeraldDAppApp` file to load the `RouterView` directly: